Four students talking in a seminar

 Interviews are normally held as part of the admissions process.

 On the basis of your application, you may be invited for interview.
-These will normally take place within four weeks of each closing date, will last about half an hour and will involve at least two interviewers.
-The interviews may take place face to face or via a Skype, Teams or conference call.
-The interviews are designed to explore your potential to work in an interdisciplinary way, to think openly and objectively, and to make imaginative and academically sustainable connections between the subjects you study.
+Interviews will normally take place within four weeks of each closing date, will last about half an hour and will involve at least two interviewers.
+They will normally take place via video call on Microsoft Teams.
+The interviews are designed to explore your potential to work in an interdisciplinary way, to think critically and flexibly, and to make imaginative and academically sustainable connections between the subjects you study.

-If invited for interview you will be asked to bring with you either a material object or a text which interests you and which you can present to the interviewers and discuss.
+If invited for interview you will be asked to choose a text, image, or object which interests you and which you can present to the interviewers and discuss.
 This part of the interview will take no more than fifteen minutes.

 Offer conditions for successful applications